Ewnetf/ADA-final-project/README.md

 Execution notes:

 * Set working directory to the project/report folder containing the Rmd and required files.
-* Ensure pacman or listed packages are installed prior to knitting.
+* Ensure pacman or listed packages are installed before knitting.
-* Output is intended for an HTML bookdown document (table of contents enabled).
+* Output is intended for an HTML bookdown document.

 End of documentation.
+ This documentation file was created by GitHub Copilot